carolynvs/porter-proposals/pep/cnab-declarative-bundles.md

 # Spec Changes
 * invocation image is a volume,  not an executed container
+* We can mount multiple volumes (/cnab, /porter)
 * output can be a directory. we can output things that weren't declared
-* envFile parameter type, file parameter type
+* envFile parameter type and file parameter type (allows for larger files)
 *